 Only once you have verified the legitimacy of your distributors you can get down to signing contracts.
 Without taking the necessary precautions, you are putting yourself at risk of finding a distributor that doesn’t fit with your company, or, even worse, finding an untrustworthy partner.

 Talking about contracts – you should hire a local law office here in China to handle your legal work.
-Local law offices are in a much better position to protect your interests than the distributors.
+Local law offices are in a much better position to protect your interests than distributors.

 Your lawyer needs to understand China-specific issues and take those into account when writing up contracts.
 Don’t forget to also include performance targets in your distributor contracts.
-In case distributors fail to fulfil their claims, the contract offers a way out for brands.
+In case distributors fail to fulfill their claims, the contract offers a way out for brands.

 4. Offering your distributors insufficient support and training